Jeremy98-alt/facebookid-masterV2/README.md

        *  the first consists to create a network of friends similar to you and your friends, then you can obtain information for each node like clustering coefficient and the relative entropy
        *  the second consists to create a network with your friends, but different centrality measures

-# ATTENTION
+# Attention
-**we don't report our created files for privacy!
+we don't report our created files for privacy!